SignalFlagZ/sd-civitai-browser/README.md

 https://github.com/SignalFlagZ/sd-civitai-browser/assets/23202768/56f34586-94ea-40a9-b826-30ff20bf7bb3

 ## Versions

+- Move the file that failed to download to the trash
 ### v1.7
 - Check the hash value of the downloaded file
 - Model card size can be set in Settings